savashn/ecewo/README.md

 <hr />

-Minimalist and easy-to-use web framework designed to make modern web development in C easier — inspired by the simplicity of Express.js and the modularity of Fastify’s plugin architecture.
+### Minimalist and easy-to-use web framework for C — inspired by the simplicity of [Express.js](https://expressjs.com/) and the plugin architecture of [Fastify](https://fastify.dev/).

-**This is a hobby project I'm developing to improve my programming skills.
-It's still a work in progress, so it's not stable or production-ready yet.
+**This is a hobby project that I'm developing to improve my programming skills.
+So it's not stable or production-ready.
 See [FAQ](https://ecewo.vercel.app/docs/faq).**

 <hr />